 As a member of both the International Congress of Oral Implantologists (ICOI) and the American Academy of Implant Prosthodontics (AAIP), Dr. Karagodsky is constantly expanding his education to provide high-quality treatment for our patients.
 He offers several options for implants at his state-of-the-art dental practice near Somerton.

 As a premier implant dentist, Dr. Karagodsky uses several different products and systems to give his patients the best results.

 The loss of permanent teeth is common.
-However, if you lose one or more of your teeth, it is essential to replace them in order to avoid problems with dental function, and to maintain your oral health.
-Missing teeth can result in the remaining teeth shifting and becoming destabilized, which can eventually result in the loss of even more teeth.
-In addition, tooth loss causes the jaw bone to shrink, because the body ceases to send nutrients to the area in the absence of tooth roots.
-This is particularly problematic for patients who are missing all or most of their teeth.
+However, after losing one or more teeth, it is essential to replace them to avoid dental function problems and maintain your health.
+This can result in the remaining teeth shifting and becoming destabilized, resulting in the loss of even more teeth.
+Additionally, this loss causes the jaw bone to shrink because the body ceases to send nutrients to the area in the absence of tooth roots; this is particularly problematic for patients who are missing all or most of their teeth.

-As a premier implant dentist, Dr. Karagodsky uses several different products and systems in order to give his patients the best results.
-In special cases in which the patient has good bone density in the front of the jaw, but not in the back, the doctor can place as few as four implants to support an entire arch.
-Dr. Karagodsky is adept at providing dental implant treatment for patients who are missing all of their teeth.
-He is also able to fix dental implants which were done badly by other treatment providers.
+As a premier implant dentist, Dr. Karagodsky uses several different products and systems to give his patients the best results.
+In special cases where the patient has a good jaw but not in the back, the doctor can place as few as four implants to support an entire arch.
+Dr. Karagodsky is adept at providing implant treatment for patients who are missing all of their teeth.
+He is also able to fix, which were done badly by other treatment providers.

-Treatment requires several steps, but most patients feel dental implants are worth the effort.
+Treatment requires several steps, but most patients feel implants are worth the effort.

-Your surgery steps may differ slightly depending on the system being used and your individual needs.
-If you are ready to begin enjoying the many benefits of dental implants, Make an Appointment with Dr. Karagodsky to find out more.
+The surgery steps may differ slightly depending on the system being used and the patient’s needs.
+To begin enjoying the many benefits, make an appointment with Dr. Karagodsky to find out more.